-Analyses for personal care products (perfumes, detergents, etc) have not been conducted in the Rio Grande but, due to the aforementioned lack of residential development in the upstream watershed, are not expected to be present in the Rio Grande, and certainly not at levels that warrant a health concern.
+Analyses of personal care products (perfumes, detergents, etc.) have not been conducted in the Rio Grande, but, due to the aforementioned lack of residential development in the upstream watershed, they are not expected to be present in the Rio Grande, and certainly not at levels warranting a health concern.

 Some of the COIs considered in this analysis are thought to be potential endocrine disrupting compounds (DDE, perchlorate, PCBs, lead, cadmium, and mercury).
 Mean levels of these COIs did not exceed their respective drinking water criteria.
-The risk evaluations performed by the IPR team considered non-carcinogenic health effects, including 13 potential health endpoints ranging from hair loss to central nervous system effects.
-These included effects that can be associated with endocrine disruptors, such as developmental effects and immune system/thyroid effects.
-In no case did the hazard indices for central tendency exposures to infants based on levels recently measured in the Rio Grande exceed 1.0 for health endpoints attributed to those endocrine disrupting compounds.
-That being the case for infants, the most sensitive age group, it is unlikely that levels of endocrine disrupting compounds recently measured in the Rio Grande would lead to any health effects from use of BDD tap water, particularly when one considers the fact that the BDD water treatment plant is expected to be effective in removing many of those compounds.
+The risk evaluations performed by the IPR team inherently evlaute the most sensitive (i.e. health-protective) non-carcinogenic health effects associated with each chemical COI, including 13 potential health endpoints ranging from hair loss to central nervous system effects, including those that can be associated with endocrine disruptors, such as developmental effects and immune system/thyroid effects.
+In no case did the hazard indices for central tendency exposures for any of the age groups (including infants), based on levels recently measured in the Rio Grande exceed 1.0 for health endpoints attributed to those endocrine disrupting compounds.
+With that being the case, it is unlikely that the levels of endocrine disrupting compounds recently measured in the Rio Grande would lead to any health effects for anyone using BDD tap water, particularly when considering that the BDD water treatment plant is expected to effectively remove many of these compounds.

-7.8 POTENTIAL FUTURE IMPACTS ON SANTA FE TAP WATER QUALITY FROM CONTAMINANTS ASSOCIATED WITH LANL SEDIMENTS AND GROUND WATER
+7.8 POTENTIAL FUTURE IMPACTS ON SANTA FE TAP WATER QUALITY FROM CONTAMINANTS ASSOCIATED WITH LANL SEDIMENTS AND GROUNDWATER